noisebridge/UnicornMigration/Docker101.md

 <br>docker images - List the images present on system
 <br>docker stop "Container ID" - Bring down a container
 <br>docker rm(i) "Image/Container ID" - Remove a container with rm and images with rmi
+<br>docker exec -it "container ID" - Log into a running container.
+It probably doesn't have nano, or vim, or even bash.
+GLHF.
+<br>docker stats - lists the current cpu/memory usage of all containers.

 If your really lazy you can use these bash alias, which do very powerful things very easily.
 You have been warned.